Row rect Shape Decorative svg added to bottom

 About Your Hosts

 Together they run a small herb farm and homestead called Cohosh Creek in Central NY, high on the Allegheny Plataea on the lands of the Oneida Peoples of the Haudenosaunee Confederacy.
+This is where the conference takes place.
+They steward the land, lots of medicinal and culinary herbs, fruit and nut trees, and flowers.

 They are thrilled to invite you to come explore the beautiful fields, forests and gardens here.